.tp: History

 In 1997, connect.ie discussed the potential of setting up a "virtual East Timor".
 They communicated these ideas to the East Timorese leadership and their representatives.
-This set in motion the acquisition the .tp domain (then the only available nomenclature for East Timor).
+This set in motion the acquisition the .tp domain (then the only available official nomenclature for East Timor).
 After discussions with Jon Postel, IANA, it was realized that a set of necessary registration conditions would require to be met, including the provision of a local contact persons details.
 It was assumed by all parties in this discussion that there was a strong likelihood for a potential negative reaction to any person or indeed location listed for such purposes.
 After discussion with various East Timorese representatives, it was agreed that Xanana Gusmão, was at that time imprisoned in Jakarta, would be the appropriate contact person.
 The remaining issue and solution to providing local addressing and other contact details were provided by connect.ie [sic].
 A telephone call was made to Dili to identify the address and telephone number of the Military Governor, the last local location of Xanana Gusmão.
 These details were provided to and accepted by IANA.
 The .tp domain registry was successfully acquired and activated mainly for the purpose of "declaring independence" at least in the virtual world.

 The subsequent attack on the .tp domain registry gained extensive worldwide media coverage and public support.
-Within 6 days of this occurring, and much to everyone's surprise, President Bacharuddin Jusuf Habibie announced that a referendum would be held in East Timor to choose between special autonomy and independence.
-This activity finally concluded when East Timor became the first new sovereign state of the 21st century on May 20, 2002.
+Within 6 days of this occurring, and much to everyone's surprise, Indonesian President Bacharuddin Jusuf Habibie announced that a referendum would be held in East Timor to choose between special autonomy and independence.
+This activity finally concluded when Timor-Leste became the first new sovereign state of the 21st century on May 20, 2002.